 - Before dinner: 1–2 margaritas or beers.

-- Dinner: salmon with broccoli and rice, or chili, or paella, or pasta.
+- Dinner: salmon with broccoli and rice, chili, paella, or pasta.

-- Before bed: oatmeal mixed with casein, almond milk, greek yoghurt, and blueberries.
+- Before bed: oatmeal mixed with casein, almond milk, greek yogurt, and blueberries.

 This is just what I like to eat.
 Your diet should be made out of things that you like to eat.
-Still, there are a few principles I’m thinking about, and if you understand how those work, you should be able to build your own lean bulking diet that works just as well.
+Still, there are a few principles I’m thinking about.
+If you understand how those work, it will be much easier to build a good lean bulking diet.

 - The overall amount of food I’m eating is enough for me to gain around 0.5 pounds on the scale each week, which is a good pace for building muscle leanly.

-- I’m eating 156+ grams of protein per day (at a bodyweight of 195 pounds), which is enough protein to maximize my rate of muscle growth.
+- I’m eating 156+ grams of protein per day (at a weight of 195 pounds), which is enough protein to maximize my rate of muscle growth.

-- Each of my 5 meals and snacks has at least 20 grams of protein in it, which is an ideal protein distribution for building muscle throughout the day.
+- Each of my 5 meals and snacks has at least 20 grams of protein, which is an ideal protein distribution for building muscle throughout the day.

-- Around 80% of my calories are coming from nutritious whole foods, leaving another 20% of my calories to come from Quest bars and margaritas, which I enjoy quite a lot.
+- Over 80% of my calories come from nutritious whole foods, leaving another 20% of my calories to come from Quest bars and margaritas.

-- When I’m adding calories into my diet, I’m leaning towards starchy carbs: fruits, pasta, rice, oats.
+- When I add calories to my diet, I lean towards starchy carbs: fruits, pasta, rice, and oats.
 That’s where I get most of my extra energy from.

 Get Enough Good Sleep